-Prince Philip's Steps, located on Genovesa Island, is an amazing steep path climbing up to 25m high cliffs.
+Prince Philip's Steps (El Barranco), located on Genovesa Island, is an amazing steep path climbing up to 25m high cliffs.
 It was named after the husband of Queen Elizabeth II, Prince Philip, who visited the island twice.
 The path will lead you through a diversity of lively seabird colonies, including Nazca, blue-footed and red-footed boobies, Galapagos pigeons and owls.
 At the top, you're met by a striking panorama of lava plains.
 You can reach this spot by taking a dinghy ride and at the landing site you'll most likely be welcomed by a small colony of fur seals.

 Disembarkation: Dry Landing